Neoathenian/Make_md_clickables/README.md

 This guide will show you how to:

 1. Install Pandoc and add it to your system's PATH.
-2. Create a batch file to auto-compile Markdown (`.md`) to HTML and open it in Chrome.
+2. Create a batch file to auto-compile Markdown (`.md`) to HTML (and save it to the %TEMP% folder) and open it in Chrome.
 3. Associate `.md` files to open with this batch file on double-click.

 ---